forum One More War (Mature, One-on-One, Closed)

 @MarDeColores this is not it kids

 This forest reminded E'Si of home.
 Specifically, home before the humans had decided that they weren't satisfied with the land they had and started looking towards D'ae'Min land.
 Gods, he missed those days.
-He'd only been a child then.
+He'd only been a ankle-biter then.
 Things had been simpler.
 He hadn't been burdened with the loss of friends and family.
 After the war had been won the forest had gone back to the way it had been, but there'd always been that shadow of death hanging over it.
 The knowledge that the peace was shaky and could collapse at any time.
 He could never really relax, not until… no, he'd already thought about home too much.
 He couldn't think about them.

 E'Si was glad when De Tearion stopped.
-He'd never admit it to anyone else, but he was tired.
+He'd never admit it to anyone else, but he was on low battery.
 Before he'd gotten taken here, he'd spent almost a full day patrolling the forest for humans and it was starting to weigh on him.
-E'Si did his own investigation of the spot, then sat down in the grass in the near-center of the meadow.
-He glanced up at De Tearon when his companion spoke, quickly clearing the weariness from his eyes.
+E'Si did his own investigation of the spot, then sat down in the earth fur in the near-center of the meadow.
+He glanced up at De Tearon when his companion spoke, quickly clearing the weariness from his peepers.
 "I can.
 You sleep."
 E'Si blinked at De Tearion's next question.
 He hadn't expected it, though now that he thought about it, he was a bit hungry.
 It was bearable, however.
 "Yes," E'Si said.
 It wasn't a total lie.
 He and the other warriors had taken a break right before the last encounter of the day and had a snack.
 "I'll be fine.
 You sleep."
 E'Si offered De Tearion something like a smile, then glanced towards Luna.
 He really wanted the elf to stay asleep, though he wouldn't be against knocking him out again.
 It would serve him right for everything he'd done.

 @Serpentess health_and_safety language